patrickjk94/ReactComponents/README.md

-A running instance of this project can be foud here: http://simplereactapp1.s3-website-us-west-2.amazonaws.com/
+A running instance of my project can be found here: http://simplereactapp1.s3-website-us-west-2.amazonaws.com/